Raya and the Last Dragon: Marketing and release

-Disney released trailers for Raya and the Last Dragon on January 26, 2021.
+Disney released trailers for Raya and the Last Dragon from October 21, 2020 to January 26, 2021.
 Viewers expressed concerns about the limited Southeast Asian representation in the film's primarily East-Asian cast, and advocated for a more culturally accurate and diverse representation.
 To promote the film, Disney collaborated with brands such as McDonald's, LG, and Procter & Gamble on toys and merchandise.
 They also partnered with Southeast Asian brands like Omsum and Sanzo to acknowledge the Southeast Asia cultures that inspired the film, and they supported and promoted local, emerging advertisers there.
 When choosing promotional partners, they accounted for the film's target audience and the increasing audiences in theaters despite the COVID-19 pandemic.

-Raya and the Last Dragon was initially scheduled for release on November 25, 2020, to avoid competition with DreamWorks Animation's The Croods: A New Age. but its release was postponed to March 12, 2021, before moving up a week, in response to the COVID-19 pandemic.
+Raya and the Last Dragon was initially scheduled for release on November 25, 2020, but its release was postponed to March 12, 2021 to avoid competition with DreamWorks Animation's The Croods: A New Age, before moving up a week, in response to the COVID-19 pandemic.
 The film was simultaneously released in theaters and on the streaming platform Disney+ Premier Access, where it was available for purchase until June 4, 2021, and then became free for all subscribers from that date.
 In theaters, Raya and the Last Dragon was accompanied by the short film Us Again (2021).

 Walt Disney Studios Home Entertainment released Raya and the Last Dragon for digital download on April 2, 2021, and on Ultra HD Blu-ray, Blu-ray, and DVD on May 18.
 The digital release also included Us Again.
 Bonus features bundled with the Blu-ray release include "An Introduction to Us Again", a behind-the-scenes dicumentary about Us Again; "Taste of Raya", a virtual Southeast Asian dining experience; "Raya: Bringing It Home", a documentary about the film's animators working at their homes; "Martial Artists", a film the martial-art forms and weapons used in the film; "We are Kumandra", the cultural influences of the film from the Southeast Asia Story Trust; outtakes from the film; facts and Easter eggs; Ripa's experience of working on the storyboard; and deleted scenes.